 Sometimes overlooked by tourists, Bulgaria is home to a wonderful coastline with amazing beaches and beautiful mountains with ski resorts, waterfalls, and scenic views.
 If you are planning a trip to this lovely country, we suggest you also read the things you need to know before traveling to Bulgaria.

 The beaches in Bulgaria are absolutely stunning.
 The Black Sea offers warm, clear water with usually yellow, fine sand.
 From north to south, these inviting beaches are spread throughout the whole coast.
 Some of them are famous for their party scene, others are family-friendly, there are a few wild and isolated, and others tend to be very busy, but there are beaches for every kind of traveler.

 Bulgaria is a very cheap country to travel to, so it tends to attract thrifty sun-lovers, but there are also some renowned beaches for their luxury resorts, attracting the rich and famous.
 Some of the best beaches in Bulgaria include:

 - Sunny Beach – possibly the most famous beach and the ultimate party beach

 - Smokinya Beach – great for camping

 - Kara Dere Beach – a wild and isolated beach

 #2 Ski Resorts

-If in Summer Bulgaria attracts sun-lovers, in Winter it’s all about the mountain villages and ski resorts.
-The 3 main ski resorts in Bulgaria are:
+If Summer attracts sun-lovers to Bulgaria, in Winter, it’s all about the mountain villages and ski resorts.
+The three main ski resorts in Bulgaria are:

 - Borovets – the biggest international mountain resort in Bulgaria;